mkdatz/NLPtask_Realyze/README.md

 At first, I thought it would be enough to count the words based on if there was whitespace at the end, but this approach had to change to account for corner cases.

+## Assumptions Made

+Firstly, assume a properly structured .txt file.
+Assume that paragraphs are separated by an "enter"/new line.
+Obviously assume that text is written in English.

 ## Running the solution